rabbitmq/rabbitmq-website/site/upgrade.md

     vet individual nodes.

     Queues in flow state or blocked/blocking connections might be ok, depending on your workload.
-It's up to you to determinate if this is a normal situation or if the cluster is under unexpected load and thus, decide if it's safe to continue with the upgrade.
+It's up to you to determine if this is a normal situation or if the cluster is under unexpected load and thus, decide if it's safe to continue with the upgrade.

-    However, if there queues in an undefined state (a.k.a. `NaN` or "ghost" queues), you should first start by understanding what is wrong before starting an upgrade.
+    However, if there are queues in an undefined state (a.k.a. `NaN` or "ghost" queues), you should first start by understanding what is wrong before starting an upgrade.